 7.7.f.1.
-The designated facility's previous emissions tests shall have been conducted using the applicable procedures and test methods listed in 40 CFR §60.56c(b).
+The designated facility's previous emissions tests were conducted using the applicable procedures and test methods listed in 40 CFR § 60.56c(b).
 Previous emissions test results obtained using EPA-accepted voluntary consensus standards are also acceptable.

 7.7.f.2.
-The HMIWI unit at the designated facility shall currently be operated in a manner (e.g., with charge rate, secondary chamber temperature, etc.) that would be expected to result in the same or lower emissions than observed during the previous emissions test(s), and the HMIWI unit may not have been modified such that emissions would be expected to exceed (notwithstanding normal test-to-test variability) the results from previous emissions test(s).
+The HMIWI unit at the designated facility is currently operated in a manner (e.g., with charge rate, secondary chamber temperature, etc.) that would be expected to result in the same or lower emissions than observed during the previous emissions test(s).
+The HMIWI unit may not have been modified such that emissions would be expected to exceed (notwithstanding normal test-to-test variability) the results from previous emissions test(s).

 7.7.f.3.
-The previous emissions test(s) shall have been conducted in 1996 or later.
+The previous emissions test(s) were conducted in 1996 or later.